The effects of video games on the visual mind --

-Do action video games sharpen visual-spatial skills?
+Beneficial effects of video games: Do action video games sharpen spatial skills?

-Some video games can be engrossing, so much so that kids neglect other activities, like school work, chores, exercise, and sleep.
+Some parents worry about video games, and their worries aren’t unwarranted.
+Video games can be engrossing, so much so that kids neglect other activities, like school work, chores, exercise, and sleep.
+There is also experimental evidence that playing violent video games has an immediate, negative influence on our attitudes and behavior.
+But are the effects of video games all bad?

+Studies suggest that prosocial video games make kids more inclined to help others in the real world (Gentile et al 2009).
 Other research indicates that kids who play action video games may be sharpening their visual attention skills and improving their capacity for visualizing three-dimensional objects.
+As I note elsewhere, it’s even possible that these skills can help dyslexic children read.

-Video games that hone visual-spatial skills
+Video games that hone visuospatial skills

-Perhaps you remember this: You’re playing a “third person” action video game, the kind where you can see your character on the screen.
+You’re playing a “third person” action video game, the kind where you can see your character on the screen.
 You must move your character around, avoid hazards, and shoot down attackers.
 But you are inexperienced.
 All sorts of visual distractions compete for your attention.
 Sometimes you lose track of your character.
 Where is he?
 And while you’ve got your eyes on your character it’s easy to miss incoming threats.

-But beginning gamers improve over time.
+Nobody masters these feats the first time out.
 So, whatever else you might think about action video games, one thing seems clear.
 To play them well you need to develop your visual attention skills.
 And there are other improvements, too.

-Researchers have tested experienced gamers--kids and young adults--on variety of cognitive tasks (e.g., Boot et al 2008; Green and Bavelier 2007; Dye et al 2009).
+Researchers have tested experienced gamers–kids and young adults–on variety of cognitive tasks (e.g., Boot et al 2008; Green and Bavelier 2007; Dye et al 2009).
 Compared to non-gamers of the same age, the experienced gamers could:

 • track objects moving at faster speeds